 The decision whether to use passwords or an alternative method for securing accounts should be guided by a risk analysis.
 Whatever decision you take, you should document it along with the rationale behind the decision.

 The HIPAA password requirements require covered entities and their business associates to develop and implement a password policy.
-To comply with the password requirements of the HIPAA Security Rule, a HIPAA password policy must cover the creation of passwords, password changes, and safeguarding passwords.
+To comply with the password requirements of the HIPAA Security Rule, a HIPAA compliance password policy must cover the creation of passwords, HIPAA password change requirements, and safeguarding passwords.

 Recognized security practices should be followed, such as those provided by the National Institute of Standards and Technology (NIST) in its special publications.
 NIST password guidance is included in its Digital Identity Guidelines – Authentication and Lifecycle Management Special Publication (800-63B).
 A HIPAA password policy should be based on the latest recommendations from NIST.

 NIST guidelines recommend using a minimum of 8 characters to make passwords less susceptible to brute force attacks, and to use a complex and random combination of characters and numbers, including special characters such as symbols.
 Dictionary words should be avoided, as should commonly used weak passwords – Qwerty123! - for example.